 Our Plants Move.
 Plants Matter.
 Join the Plant Movement! exhibit was set amid major players like Lockheed Martin, Chevron, NASA, and Sea World plus They Might Be Giants shows.
 The plants attracted literally thousands of visitors eager to explore the critical functions of LEAVES, ROOTS, STEMS, FLOWERS, and SEEDS.
 Visitors engaged with hands-on explorations and booth staff to gain a clearer understanding of the importance of plant science and its active connection to everyday life and to a sustainable future.
-No slides are available in this gallery

 The energy and expertise of many staff and volunteers from each organization made the Plant Movement possible.
 Here are a few of their insights:

 - It was so much fun to meet fellow plant-lovers and help spread the word about plants – and especially important to highlight the importance of plants and nature when the fair is so dominated by (very cool) technology!

 - I was amazed on how curious the visitors were about plants and how eager they were to learn about them.

 - I had the opportunity to explain some activities in Spanish.
 This mom was with four children, two of herself.
 I asked them if they wanted me to talk about plants in Spanish, and the only boy and oldest said “ Yes, so my mom can understand”!